Image via boston.com

 In turn, the discussion was what it was.

-Key to an assessment of the mayor’s presentation was how he opened with an extended — if not also meandering — recap of the history of the T in Quincy that surely lulled to at least some listeners to somnolence and various others to discreetly checking messages on their cellphones.
+Key to an assessment of the mayor’s presentation was how he opened with an extended — if not also meandering — recap of the history of the T in Quincy that was surely hoped would lull at least some listeners to somnolence and various others opting to discreetly checking messages on their cellphones.

-That and my mayor then talking up his seat on the MBTA Board of Directors.
+That and Mayor Koch then moved on to talking up his seat on the MBTA Board of Directors.

 | quincy news